Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Modeling unresolved turbulence

-As a proof-of-concept for our new model, we have implemented it in the adaptive mesh refinement hydrodynamics and $N$-body code ART \citep{kravtsov99,kravtsov02,rudd08,gnedin11}, alongside the previously existing explicit LES model \citep{semenov16}.
+As a proof of concept for our new model, we have implemented it in the adaptive mesh refinement hydrodynamics and $N$-body code Adaptive Refinement Tree \citep[ART;][]{kravtsov99,kravtsov02,rudd08,gnedin11}, alongside the previously existing explicit LES model \citep{semenov16}.
 The hydrodynamic fluxes in the ART code are handled by a second-order Godunov-type method \citep{colella-glaz} with a piecewise linear reconstruction of states at the cell interfaces \citep{vanleer79} and a monotonized central slope limiter based on \citet{colella85}, with a \citet{lapidus67} artificial viscosity added in regions with strong density gradients.
 Adiabatic evolution of subgrid turbulent and thermal energies is followed using the entropy-conserving method described in \citet{semenov22}, while all extra source and sink terms are added in an operator-split manner.
 The following subsections provide additional details of our implementation of different subgrid turbulence models.